waawal/enviro/README.rst

     :align: left
     :target: https://pypi.python.org/pypi/enviro

-Environmentally Friendly Configuration
+**Environmentally Friendly Configuration**

-`enviro` lets you and your users set default values of os.env from a file.
+`enviro` lets you and your users set default values of os.environ.get from a file.

 Usage
 -----